kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 You can sell it.

-You can download this entire website and reproduce it in another URL and pass it on as yours.
+You can download this entire website and reproduce it in another URL and tweet that you wrote it.

 In short, you can do whatever the fuck you want to.